MilesYeah/miBMCRedfish/miBMCRedfish.md

 ## Release note

+### 1.4
+* When test case is not passed, the exit code will not be 0.
+* Add pip whiles so we can initialize the environment offline.

 ### 1.3
 * Fix a log message bug in v1.2 since we used colorlog, so there are some unexpected charactors in each message, see below example for reference
   * `[1;32mI 2022-09-23 10:16:15,161 [0m| [34mINFO`